 Sports: 3D archery, baseball, basketball, cross country, field archery, football, indoor archery, lacrosse, soccer, softball, volleyball

 Baseball and softball lovers will unite at the Champions Park of Newberry, the established center for USSSA Baseball, the Babe Ruth Florida State Tournament and World Series, and USA Elite Softball.
 Teams of all levels can choose from 16 modern natural grass and artificial turf fields, each equipped with 220ft. of high fencing.
 This 2017 award winner for Small Market Venue of the Year holds state-of-the-arts scoreboards, meeting space, restrooms and concessions.
 The venue is offset by a massive parking lot for up to 500 cars.

 Sports: Baseball, fast-pitch softball

 Your trip to Gainesville gets even better at Ben Hill Griffin Stadium at Steve Spurrier-Florida Field, site of every home football game for the University of Florida Gators.
 This iconic stadium maintains its place as the world’s 18th largest stadium and the nation’s 12th largest football arena.
-Located near the Alfred A. McKethan Stadium, the Ben Hill Griffin Stadium has supported about 92,000 fans since its opening nearly 90 years ago.
+Ben Hill Griffin Stadium has supported about 92,000 fans since its opening nearly 90 years ago.
 Besides football championships, the stadium hosts the Swamp Challenge Fitness Competition, a test of endurance across six weightlifting, cardio and exercise regiments for fitness athletes.